1

 How much do marine analyst jobs pay per year?

-As of Jun 15, 2026, the average yearly pay for marine analyst in the United States is $99,157.00, according to ZipRecruiter salary data.
+As of Aug 17, 2026, the average yearly pay for marine analyst in the United States is $99,157.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $72,000.00 and $126,500.00 per year, depending on experience, location, and employer.

-What is a marine analyst?
+What does a marine analyst do?

-What does a typical workday look like for a Marine Analyst?
+What does a typical workday look like for a marine analyst?

 A typical day for a Marine Analyst involves collecting, analyzing, and interpreting data related to marine ecosystems, often using software tools for data visualization and reporting.
 You may spend time in the office preparing reports or collaborating with colleagues, while some roles also require fieldwork such as collecting water samples or deploying monitoring equipment.
 Regular interaction with multidisciplinary teams—including scientists, engineers, and policy experts—is common, as is presenting findings to support environmental projects or regulatory compliance.
 This dynamic combination of fieldwork, analysis, and teamwork offers both variety and concrete impact within the marine sciences sector.